-It’s true that most people think “blonde” when they think about summer hair ideas, but if you’ve been paying attention lately, you might notice that it’s dark hair that has been making headlines.
-Whether you’re eyeballing Kim K’s inky shade or the more subtle ‘bronde’, dark hair is a gorgeous, dramatic statement to make for summer.
+It’s true that most people think “blonde” or going lighter when they think about summer hair ideas, but it doesn’t have to be that way.
+Why not shake things up a bit and go darker?
+Dark hair is a gorgeous, dramatic statement to make for summer.

 But becoming a bottle brunette is not without its challenges.
-Here are ten things you need to know before you go over to the dark side.
+Here are 10 things you need to know before you step over to the dark side.

 If you’re making a significant color change (going from blonde to black, for example), you’ll either need to dye your brows to go along with your new hair or find a fabulous new product to fill them in with.
 Brow-dyeing should never be attempted at home (all those chemicals so close to your eyes!), so make sure you see a professional if you go the permanent route.

 If you decide to fill them in, picking a product that matches your new color is imperative.
 As a general rule, you’ll always want your brows to be one to two shades lighter than your hair for the most natural look.
-Anastasia Brow Wiz ($21) and Brow Powder Duo ($23) are both brilliant options that come in a wide range of amazing colors and are practically mistake-proof.
+Anastasia’s Brow Wiz ($21 at Anastasia) and Brow Powder Duo ($23 at Anastasia) are both brilliant options that come in a wide range of amazing colors and are practically mistake-proof.

 There’s no way to know in advance if PPDA is going to irritate you, and allergies can develop over time.
 The smartest thing to do is to make sure that you (or your colorist) always does a patch test before covering your head in dye.
 If you feel any undue burning or itching, or if your face swells or gets red, rinse your head immediately and contact a doctor.
 Allergic reactions are nothing to sneeze at!